dclive/H310MA20r1/README.md

 **Updates**

-* Using OCAT to update to OpenCore .85 (and associated kexts) works flawlessly.
+* Using OCAT to update to OpenCore .87 (and associated kexts) works flawlessly.

 **Changelog**

 * The changes in v1.01 is simply OpenCore .76.
 You can do the same thing by updating to the latest OCAT, ensuring your config.plist is loaded in it, and then selecting Edit/Syncronize Main Program, then saving your configuration (pressing the floppy disk icon).
-That updates to OpenCore vLatest and updates a few corresponding kexts like lilu and whatevergreen.  **NOTE:  YOU NEED TO UPGRADE TO OC85 YOURSELF.
+That updates to OpenCore vLatest and updates a few corresponding kexts like lilu and whatevergreen.  **NOTE:  YOU NEED TO UPGRADE TO OC87 YOURSELF.
 Do this first, before you do any MacOS installations.
-Things are much easier with the latest OC85 and the latest KEXTs.**
+Things are much easier with the latest OpenCore and the latest KEXTs.**